catseye/Funicular/README.markdown

 Notes
 -----

-The reference implementation of the `funicular` tool is written in Lua 5.1.
-A `Funicularfile` is written in the configuration subset of Lua.
+The reference implementation of the `funicular` tool is written in Bourne shell.
+A `Funicularfile` is also written in Bourne shell, but it mostly contains configuration, not functionality.

-`funicular` will use `toolshelf` if it is available on the host system, i.e. if the `TOOLSHELF` env var is set, but does not strictly require it.

 The contents of this repository are in the public domain.
 This, of course, applies only to the contents of this repository, and not to the contents of